bashbang/cloudops/patroni-gold-golddr/helm/patroni-gold-golddr/README.md

 }' | oc replace -f -
 ```

 This is the raw "Standby Leader" config.
 This was used a few times during testing to force a cluster into standby mode.
-It was also used on Gold to allow for fail back.
+It was also used on Gold to allow to fail back.
 ```
 {"postgresql":{"use_pg_rewind":true,"parameters":{"max_connections":100,"max_prepared_transactions":0,"max_locks_per_transaction":64}},"standby_cluster":{"host":"patroni-master-gold","port":53647,"username":"replication","password":"testing123"}}
 ```